 Lastly, we’ll discuss Low-Income Tax Credit Apartments.
 These are apartments where landlords receive tax incentives for pricing a portion of their units so that low-income families can afford them.

 How Much Is Rent At A Low-Income Tax Credit Apartment

-The price you pay at a LITCA depends on your income.
+The price you pay at a LITCA depends on your gross income.

-For instance, low-income families will likely pay 60%, 40%, or 30% of the cost of the rent.
+For instance, low income households will likely pay 60%, 40%, or 30% of the cost of the rent.
 These percentages are determined by where your income falls on the AMI or Area Median Income level.

 In Houston these would be the maximum levels for 60% AMI: